091cc/ROC-flag/README.md

 ## 🇺🇸/🇬🇧English
 ### Overview
-This project reproduces the geometric beauty of the Republic of China flag using Python's built-in `turtle` library.
-By applying rigorous mathematical formulas, it ensures geometric precision across various resolutions, maintaining official proportions in any display environment.
+This project reproduces the geometric beauty of the Republic of China flag using Python's built-in `turtle` library, strictly following the **official flag specifications mandated by the Ministry of the Interior**.
+It ensures geometric precision across various resolutions through rigorous mathematical formulas.

-### Technical Highlights
+### Technical Highlights & Drawing Standards
-*   **Multi-resolution Support**: Preset sizes ranging from 240x160 to 600x400.
-*   **Geometric Precision**: Utilizes trigonometric and irrational formulas to define the 12 rays' vertices, preventing distortion during scaling.
-*   **Parametric Logic**: Precisely calculates the positions of the sun emblem and blue spacing ring according to national standards.
+The rendering process strictly adheres to statutory standards:
+*   **Aspect Ratio**: A red rectangular field with a 3:2 width-to-height ratio.
+*   **Blue Canton**: A blue rectangle in the upper-left corner occupying 1/4 of the total flag area.
+*   **Sun Placement**: The center of the blue canton serves as the center of the white sun.
+*   **Sun Emblem (Sun Body)**: The radius of the central white sun is 1/8 of the height of the blue canton.
+*   **Twelve Rays**:
+    *   The outer radius (tips of the rays) is 17/15 times the radius of the sun body.
+    *   Twelve rays are spaced at 30° intervals, with vertices positioned on the outer circle and bases connected to the sun body.
+    *   Both the sun body and the 12 pointed rays are filled in solid white.

 ### Available Versions
 | Filename | Resolution | Scale | Status |